lucasktlee/posts/drafts/us-tax-treatment-of-lps.md

 #### Transaction fees and advisory fees

-U.S. tax-exempt investors, foreign tax-exempt charitable organizations, and foreign taxable investors have a vested interest in ensuring that the _fund_ does not earn advisory fees from advising its portfolio investments, in order to minimize the risk of incurring <abbr>UBIT</abbr> or taxes on <abbr>ECI</abbr>.
+U.S. tax-exempt investors, foreign tax-exempt charitable organizations, and foreign taxable investors have a vested interest in ensuring that the _fund_ does not earn advisory fees from advising its portfolio investments, in order to minimize the risk of incurring <abbr>UBIT</abbr> or taxes on <abbr>ECI</abbr> or <abbr>CAI</abbr>.

 ### Solutions for <abbr>CFC</abbr>

 As mentioned in my survey of the key principles of the [<abbr>CFC</abbr> regime](#controlledforeigncorporations), the <abbr>CFC</abbr> regime applies when a U.S. person owns more than 50% of the voting rights of a foreign corporation or 50% of the total value of the stock of the foreign corporation.

 ### Solutions for <abbr>PFIC</abbr>

+Recall that once a foreign corporation is treated as a <abbr>PFIC</abbr> with respect to a U.S. taxable investor, it retains that characteristic for as long as that investor holds an interest in the foreign corporation.
+To avoid the incredibly punitive <abbr>PFIC</abbr> tax regime, a U.S. taxable investor can either make a qualified electing fund election (<abbr title="Qualified Electing Fund">QEF</abbr>) or a mark-to-market election.
+For most U.S. taxable investors in <abbr>PE</abbr>/<abbr>VC</abbr> funds (and hedge funds that trade in illiquid securities), the <abbr>QEF</abbr> election is the only real option.